Vanilla-OS/Vib/docs/articles/en/recipe-structure.md

 Each stage has the following fields:

-- `singlelayer`: a boolean value that indicates if the image should be built as a single layer.
-This is useful in some cases to reduce the size of the image (e.g. when building an image using a rootfs, an example [here](https://github.com/Vanilla-OS/pico-image/blob/5b0e064677f78f6e89d619dcb4df4e585bef378f/recipe.yml)).
+- `id`: the ID of the stage.
+- `base`: the base image to start from, can be any Docker image from any registry or even `scratch`.
 - `labels`: a map of labels to apply to the image, useful to add metadata to the image that can be read by the container runtime.
 - `adds`: a list of files or directories to add to the image, useful to include files in the image that are not part of the source code (the preferred way to include files in the image is to use the `includes.container/` directory, see [Project Structure](/docs/articles/en/project-structure)).
 - `args`: a list of environment variables to set in the image.